The egg to end all wars.

 Sometimes, an episode of a series may involve a character discovering an egg of some sort which later hatches.
-Occasionally, the protagonists may save the egg from a terrible fate: either from being smashed or from being something or someone's lunch.
-The egg eventually hatches and the character gains a Pet Baby, Wild Animal.
+Occasionally, the protagonists may save the egg from a terrible fate: either from being smashed or from being something or someone's lunch

 The trope can get even more unusual when the resulting offspring ends up taking on the characteristics of the hatcher, rather than who actually contributed to the genetics.

 If the plot revolves around the unknown origin